Olament/DepthNet/README.md

 # DepthNet
-Monocular depth estimation with CNN
+Monocular depth estimation with ResNet-50

 ## Data Sources
 I collect most of the depth for this project using [Depth Dector](https://github.com/Olament/DepthDetection), an iOS Application i created to obtain depth information via iDevices's TrueDepth camera.